huangli712/iQIST/src/app/plan.md

+# iQIST (Interacting Quantum Impurity Solver Toolkit)

-We are going to implement the following projects under this directory:
+We are going to implement the following applications under this directory:

 * LDA + DMFT
 * (ladder) dual fermion